ibrahim-koz/svelte-reactive-classes/README.md

 stores on the fly, while removing the `update` and `set` functions to improve encapsulation.
 It also supports the CQS ( Command Query Separation) pattern through the `@command` decorator.

+## Motivation

+As a backend developer with a solid background in Object-Oriented Programming (OOP) and software architecture, I found the way state management is handled in many frontend frameworks to be quite annoying.
+In OOP, it is essential that only a class should change its state, without exposing its internal data outside.
+This principle ensures better encapsulation and maintainability.

+Svelte provides a reactive store system that can be utilized to improve the state management in frontend applications.
+This inspired me to develop a solution that leverages Svelte's store values while maintaining the OOP principle of encapsulation.

+The implementation presented here allows you to mark specific methods as commands that trigger reactivity.
+This approach aligns well with the Command Query Separation (CQS) principle, where commands are responsible for causing side effects, such as state changes, and should not return any data.

+By combining the power of Svelte's reactive store system with the principles of OOP and CQS, this solution provides an elegant and maintainable approach to state management in frontend applications.

 ## Installation

 You can install `svelte-reactive-classes` using npm: